 Process of developing territorial strategies will commence in early 2022, pending conclusion of results of the Call which closed on 10 December 2021.
-The key eligibility criteria for urban areas to apply for support through the Call is based on the Draft Spatial Plan of the Republic of Serbia from 2021 to 2035 and the Report on the Strategic Assessment of the Environmental Impact of the Spatial Plan of the Republic of Serbia from 2021 to 2035, which identifies a total of 19 urban areas in the Programme territory: the Urban area of the City of Niš3, Urban areas - centres of integration of more than 100,000 inhabitants4 and Urban areas - centres of integration of more than 100,000 inhabitants4 and Urban areas - centres of integration of more than 100,000 inhabitants (LSGs) shall be supported.
+The key eligibility criteria for urban areas to apply for support through the Call is based on the Draft Spatial Plan of the Republic of Serbia from 2021 to 2035 and the Report on the Strategic Assessment of the Environmental Impact of the Spatial Plan of the Republic of Serbia from 2021 to 2035, which identifies a total of 19 urban areas in the Programme territory: the Urban area of the City of Niš3, Urban areas - centres of integration of more than 100,000 inhabitants4 and Urban

+2 Capacity Building Plan is available in Annex I, Attachment 1.2 areas - centres of integration of more than 40,000 inhabitants5.
+Through this intervention, development of at least 15 territorial strategis covering territory of at least 40 local self governments (LSGs) shall be supported.
 The strategy development process will be used as a mechanism for building capacities and creating the floor for enhancement of inter-municipal cooperation.
-It should also enhance usage of
+It should also enhance usage of different funding sources.

-5 Sixteen LSGs in the Programme area with over 40,000 inhabitants fall under this classification www.euproplus.org.rs different funding sources.
 Additionally, piloting this new approach that valorises competitive advantages of territories regardless of the administrative boundaries will secure relevant information for creation of a national model for ITI.